MarkParker5/STARK/docs/advanced/custom-interfaces.md

 For a hands-on example, the `SileroSpeechSynthesizer` and `GCloudSpeechSynthesizer` classes illustrate how one might implement the synthesizer protocol using the Silero models and Google Cloud Text-to-Speech services, respectively.

-To gain more insights, you can check the source code of the `SileroSpeechSynthesizer` and `GCloudSpeechSynthesizer` implementations.
+To gain more insights, you can check the source code of the `SileroSpeechSynthesizer` implementation.

 <script src="https://emgithub.com/embed-v2.js?target=https%3A%2F%2Fgithub.com%2FMarkParker5%2FSTARK%2Fblob%2Fmaster%2Fstark%2Finterfaces%2Fsilero.py&style=atom-one-dark&type=code&showBorder=on&showLineNumbers=on&showFileMeta=on&showFullPath=on&showCopy=on"></script>